Judge denies Ghislaine Maxwell’s bid for a new trial

 “The Court further concludes that Juror 50 harboured no bias toward the Defendant and could serve as a fair and impartial juror.”

-Maxwell was convicted of five sex-trafficking charges in a federal courthouse in Manhattan in December for recruiting and grooming young girls to be abused by her former boyfriend Jeffrey Epstein.
+In December, Maxwell was convicted of five sex-trafficking charges for jury recruiting and grooming young girls to be abused by her former boyfriend Jeffrey Epstein.

-Days after the verdict, Scotty David gave an interview to The Independent where he revealed he had shared his experience of sexual abuse with other jury members during deliberations and helped convince them that Maxwell’s victims were telling the truth.
+Days after the verdict, Scotty David broke his silence in an exclusive interview with The Independent where he revealed he had shared his experience of sexual abuse with other jury members during deliberations and helped convince them that Maxwell’s victims were telling the truth.

 “This verdict is for all the victims,” he told The Independent.
 “For those who testified, for those who came forward and for those who haven’t come forward.
 I’m glad that Maxwell has been held accountable.”